pranavdixit9/TRacer_CAN-Trace-Acer/README.md

 # TRacer: UDS CAN Trace Analyzer

 TRacer is an offline diagnostic CAN trace analyzer tool built with Streamlit and powered by a local LLM (Mistral 7B Instruct via Ollama).
-It explains .asc and .log UDS CAN traces with collapsible sections, color-coded diagnostic services, and PDF export support.
+It explains .asc and .txt UDS CAN traces with color-coded diagnostic services, and PDF export support.

 ---